-- I charge $95 per hour.
+- I charge $100 per session.
 I am often not covered by insurance.
 Most of the people in my practice pay completely out-of-pocket.
 Reimbursement from your flexible spending account is generally not a problem, but actual insurance coverage seems to hinge on whether or not your plan has out of network provisions.
 Please check with your insurer in advance, so you know where you stand.

 - I do not specialize in counseling clients under the age of 14.